Spring Classes 2024

 Assignments:

 There are 3 assignments.
 All of them are quick and easy.
 The first simply has you use JUnit to make one or two simple test.
 The second has you create a control flow graph from source code.
-The final assignment is is using JUnit and a mocking library to achieve 100% code coverage, meaning every line of code is touched by a test.
+The final assignment ask you to achieve 100% code coverage using Junit and mocking.

 Exams:

 There is a midterm and final.
 The midterm and final are both in-person pencil and paper exams.
-The mideterm had interesting format.
-A major part of it involved creating a finite state machine diagram to describe the states of a smart watch.
-Then using the finite state machine we were asked to create test for the system.
+The midterm had an interesting format.
+The first part asked you to create a finite state machine diagram describing the state of a smart watch, then using the finite state machine create test for the system.

 Additionally, every 3 weeks there is a check-in quiz.
 These are basically to make sure that you showing up to class.
 You should get 100% on all these quizzes.